The Countryside Code

-The Country Code and The Countryside Code are sets of rules for visitors to rural, and especially agricultural, regions of the United Kingdom.
-The Country Code dates back to the 1930s and the Countryside Code replaced it in 2004.
+The Countryside Code is a set of guidelines designed for use by both the public and land managers across England and Wales.
+It is titled as a guide for enjoying parks and waterways, coast and countryside.
+It was established in 2004 as a relaunch of The Country Code, which existed since the 1930s.

+The Countryside Code is managed by Natural England in England and Natural Resources Wales in Wales.
+Whilst both organisations oversee the Countryside Code, they are each individually responsible for promoting it in their respective country.

 The original rules

 The Country Code evolved from the work of various organisations and had several different versions from the 1930s.
 The most widely accepted version of The Country Code was published in 1981 by the Countryside Commission: